 Sound

 In addition, BPR’s staff naturalists regularly conduct bird counts and monitor species at the Reservoir.
-These teammates and consultants are being consulted as sound protocols are developed, and sound checks have confirmed that building sound is not reaching sensitive wildlife areas.
+These teammates and consultants are consulted as sound protocols were developed.

 Lighting